Increading Yield in SS Open Die Forging and Hot Rolling

 S. P. Shenoy

-Steel Plant Specialities, India.
+CEO of Steel Plant Specialities, India.

 This article introduces a practical technique pioneered by a metallurgist from the Indian Institute of Technology.
 The technique enables reduction of burning loss or mill scale, and increasing yield in most kinds of steels.
 The technique is most successfully adopted in open die hot forging and hot rolling of stainless steel and other expensive alloy steels.